Freezing nuts and seeds keeps them fresher longer and prevents them from going rancid.

 Salted or Unsalted?

+For cooking or baking use nuts from frozen.
 A quick way to reheat nuts is to roast them slightly in a pan or in the oven.

 Why waste the space?
 If you want to buy a huge portion see if a friend or family member wants to split it with you.